 We navigate the specific criteria the court expects from the start.
 Mapping these requirements early helps manage expectations.
 While every case is unique, Ohio courts focus on several core milestones:

-• Marital status: Involves a legal marriage for most traditional stepparent cases, though we regularly guide unmarried partners through the process based on local court expectations.
+- Marital status: Involves a legal marriage for most traditional stepparent cases.

-• The child’s role: Requires personal consent from the child if they are 12 or older.
+- The child’s role: Requires personal consent from the child if they are 12 or older.
 We help you prepare them for this moment, framing it as a milestone in your family’s history.
+Additionally, even if under the age of 12, Ohio law requires the presence of all prospective adoptees at the final hearing, unless excused by the Court.

 Our goal is to identify potential hurdles early, ensuring your transition to legal parentage is handled effectively.